What does it take to find voice-over work?

 STEP 2: CONTACT THE BLOGGER

-This works because writers usually love hearing their words come to life.
+This works really well because writers usually love hearing their words come to life.

 If you can’t find an email or contact form on the blog, try connecting with them on Twitter or Facebook.